sdiehl/wiwinwlh/tutorial.md

 Seq and WHNF
 ------------

-A term is said to be in *weak head normal-form* if the outermost constructor or lambda cannot be reduced further.
+On the subject of laziness and evaluation, we have names for how fully evaluated an expression is.
+A term is said to be in *weak head normal-form* if the outermost constructor or lambda expression cannot be reduced further.
 A term is said to be in *normal form* if it is fully evaluated and all sub-expressions and thunks contained within are evaluated.

 ```haskell
 -- In Normal Form